Advanced MVP · Rust-native

 Distributed cluster

 Same code, same query plans, pointed at a cluster driver.
-Executors receive Substrait-encoded plans, run them with their own Arrow-batched DataFusion, and shuffle over gRPC + Arrow IPC.
+Executors receive encoded query plans, run them with their own Arrow-batched DataFusion, and shuffle over gRPC + Arrow IPC.
 Unmodified PySpark just works.

 Prototype in-process on a laptop, then deploy the exact same SQL or DataFrame code to a cluster through Spark Connect — without changing a line.